MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning-0.md

 Some functionality in SharePoint Server 2016 requires ActiveX controls.
 This produces limitations on browsers which do not support ActiveX.
 Currently only 32-bit versions of Internet Explorer support this functionality.
 All other supported browsers, including Microsoft Edge and the Immersive mode of Internet Explorer 10 have the following limitations.

-For SharePoint Server 2019, Browsers other than Internet Explorer 11 have the following limitations
+For SharePoint Server 2019 Public Preview, Browsers other than Internet Explorer 11 have the following limitations

 ||||||
 |:-----|:-----|:-----|:-----|:-----|